LunguGeorgeProgramator/node-js-test-project/README.md

 3. Then create a folder for the project (my folder is projects) and then set path in terminal with comand (Note this is my projects path ../../node-js-projects use your one path 'YOUR_PROJECTS_PATH'):

         cd YOUR_PROJECTS_PATH/projects

+4. Copy the project files to your project folder.

-4. To set all the node js packages run comand:
+5. To set all the node js packages run comand:

         npm install
+6. Run the migration file to create all the tables in data base:

+        npx ./migrations.js

-5. Then start the server with comand:
+7. Then start the server with comand:

         node app.js

-6. To see result in browser just load link:
+8. To see result in browser just load link:

      http://0.0.0.0:6060/